IsmaTIBU/TLSeRacing_Hackathon/Hackathon_PathPlanning/README.md

   <img src="path_planning.gif" width="500">
 </p>

+> [!Warning]
+> The simulation of the car will ALWAYS move.
+Your goal is not to make the car move thanks to your program.
+Your goal is to define how and how quick the red line that (in theory) defines the car trajectory is going to explore the map and its possibilities.

 ## Challenge Overview
 Your task is to compute a smooth and feasible driving path from cone detections.